amin200x/Technom/README.md

 ## Introduction
-This an web application who user can post a content(admin privilege), comment and reply to a comment.
+This a web application that user can post a content(admin privilege), comment and reply to a comment.